Understanding TMJ or TMD Jaw Pain

 How is TMJ or TMD Diagnosed by a Doctor?

 Because many other disorders and dental issues can present similar symptoms getting an accurate diagnosis is of paramount importance.
-Your doctor will start by asking a number of questions about your pain, lifestyle and history.
+The dentist will start by asking a number of questions about your pain, lifestyle and history.

-Your doctor will then perform a physical exam and look for tenderness in your joints while you perform certain movements.
-Your doctor also may take an x-ray to evaluate your jaw further.
+We will then perform a physical exam and look for tenderness in your joints while you perform certain movements.
+Also may take an OPG x-ray to evaluate your jaw further.
 Occasionally other tests such as a MIR will be done.

 Typically these types of cases are handled by dental surgeons like Dr Rourke here at Star Dental Care of Port Macquarie.
 Schedule a consultation today and be on your way to less pain and a happier smile.